keystonejs/keystone/docs/pages/docs/context/db-items.md

 }
 ```

-The arguments to these functions closely correspond to their equivalent [GraphQL APIs](../graphql/overview).
+The arguments to these functions approximate their equivalent [GraphQL APIs](../graphql/overview).
-Unless otherwise specified, the arguments to all functions are required.

 ### findOne